-We’ll teach you how to make all of the components to this exquisite cake: almond sponge cake, espresso simple syrup, chocolate ganache, and espresso buttercream.
-All of these are wonderful base pastry recipes that can be used in many other applications as well, so they will be great to add to your repertoire!
+In this class, we’ll teach you how to make all of the components to this exquisite cake and several valuable baking techniques along the way: almond sponge cake, espresso simple syrup, chocolate ganache, and espresso buttercream.
+These are wonderful base pastry recipes that can be used in many other applications as well, so they'll be great to add to your repertoire!*

 Would you like a slice of history with your cake?
 Here’s what we learned about the Opera cake from Janine Marsh at The Good Life France: “The creation of the cake goes back to 1955 when great French pastry chef Cyriaque Gavillon worked at the legendary Dalloyau shop in Paris.
 Dalloyau have been trading since 1682 and were suppliers to the court of Versailles.
 It was the perfect match when Cyriaque, a genius with patisserie and an artist who created the most amazing cakes and sugar decorations, and Dalloyau got together.
 When inventing the Opera cake he wanted to make something that in taking one bite, would give a taste of the whole cake.
 He worked on layers and tastes and came up with a wonderfully sophisticated cake.
 His wife told him it reminded her of the Paris Opera House, Palais Garnier.
 It was a name that stuck, the Opera cake was born.”

-**Please note that a stand mixer with a whisk and paddle attachment are required for this class.
-This cake cannot be made without almonds.
-Almond paste is used and it’s an essential ingredient as the almond sponge cake provides the main structure of the cake.
-A simple sponge cake can be substituted if you would like to make one ahead of time.
-We'll be baking the cake in a 12”x18” sheet tray and the cake layers will be about ¼” thick.**
+* Please note, to make the Opera Torte, you'll need a stand mixer with paddle and whisk attachments.
+Also, our almond sponge cake recipe cannot be made without almond paste, an essential ingredient that provides the main structure of the cake.
+A simple sponge cake, however, can be substituted if you would like to make one a head of time.
+We'll be baking the almond sponge cake in a 12 x 18 inch sheet tray and the cake layers will be about 1/4 inch thick.